LoreBene99/RT1_Assignment1/README.md

 * Avoids golden tokens
 * Grabs and releases behind it the silver tokens

-All this is made by several lines of codes thanks to which the robot completes the proposed tasks.
+All this is made by several lines of code thanks to which the robot completes the proposed tasks.
 This assignment was not so easy, since i had to cope with several problems that i will discuss.